The importance of Ernest

 German single-engined fighters were another threat.
 They would scramble once fires took hold over the target, the pilots climbing above the bomber stream and scanning the orange glow beneath them.
 They were looking for the silhouette of a bomber, which they would attack on spotting and it was hoped their cannon fire would either take a bomber down or critically damage it, making the aircraft more likely to be picked out by the searchlights or the nightfighters.
 This method of fighting was called ‘wild boar’ and was quite successful, despite being a relatively crude measure.
 The run back for the bomber stream was usually the most dangerous period as the enemy was now at full alert and racing to bring every available nightfighter into the area, including the aircraft of more distant squadrons.

 Even when the bombers cleared enemy airspace there was one last concern to think about; the long-range nightfighers, or Fernnachtjagd.
 They had been sent out to attack the bombers over British skies earlier in the war, although their casualty rates started to grow as they ran into increasingly-efficient defences.
 In addition, Hitler viewed their efforts unfavourably, believing the sight of wrecked RAF bombers on German soil was more important for the purposes of building domestic morale.
 Thus he ordered this type of operation curtailed, although the Fernnachtjagd still made irregular patrols over the North Sea during Ernie’s time.
-The danger was far less than Bomber Command and RAF personnel probably realised, although it was still a threat that could not be ignored, and the bomber crews could only feel truly safe once their aircraft had landed safely and they were being taken to the debriefing room.
+The danger was far less than Bomber Command and RAF personnel probably realised, although it was still a threat that could not be ignored.
+The bomber crews could only feel truly safe once their aircraft had landed safely and they were being taken to the debriefing room.